Facts about groundhogs

-Groundhogs, also called woodchucks, are large rodents.
+Groundhogs (Marmota monax), also called woodchucks, are large rodents.
 They are also one of the 14 species of marmot, or ground squirrels.
 In fact, they are the largest members of the squirrel family.
-Most people probably know the groundhog as a weather prognosticator; however, those predictions are a mixed bag.
+Most people probably know the groundhog as a weather prognosticator because of Groundhog Day.
+However, those predictions are typically not very good.

-From head to rump, groundhogs are 17.75 to 24 inches (45 to 61 centimeters) long, according to National Geographic (opens in new tab).
-They weigh around 13 lbs.
-(6 kilograms), which is about twice the average weight of a newborn human baby.
+From head to rump, groundhogs are 17.75 to 24 inches (45 to 61 centimeters) long, according to National Geographic.
+They weigh around 13 pounds (6 kilograms), which is about twice the average weight of a newborn human baby.
 Like other squirrels, groundhogs have long tails that grow around 7 to 9.75 in (18 to 25 cm) long.

 These round creatures look like little bears when they stand up on their hind legs.
 Groundhogs also have sharp claws that they use to dig impressive burrows in the ground.
-During the warm months, a groundhog's incisors grow about a sixteenth of an inch (1.6 millimeters) each week to keep up with their frenzied eating schedule, according to the National Wildlife Federation.
+During the warm months, a groundhog's incisors continue to grow each week to keep up with their frenzied eating schedule, according to the National Wildlife Federation.
+If they aren't worn down enough by chewing that can be fatal to the overgrown squirrels, according to the NWF.

 A groundhog typically sticks close to home.
 They usually don't wander farther than 50 to 150 feet (15 to 30 m) from their den during the daytime, according to the Internet Center for Wildlife Damage Management.